melynx/wormhole-buddy/README.md

-# Coo - Your Companion Terminal App for CarrierBridge.
+# Wormhole Buddy - Your Companion Terminal App for Wormhole.

-This is a terminal-based companion app for Carrier Bridge, a cross-chain bridge built by Automata using Wormhole.
-With this app, you can easily interact with Carrier Bridge using your terminal.
+This is a terminal-based companion app for Wormhole Protocol.

 ## Contributing